Key Takeaways About Medical Marijuana for ADHD

 Do Any Symptoms of ADHD Count as Qualifying Conditions?

 Patients may still be able to access the best strains for ADHD in their state if their state does not have it on its list of qualifying conditions.
-Many of ADHD's regularly experienced symptoms may qualify for medical cannabis access in certain states.
+Many of the symptoms regularly experienced by people with ADHD may qualify for medical cannabis access in certain states.

 To find out if your state lists ADHD or its symptoms, visit your state's website for a breakdown of the laws.
 If their website doesn't provide a complete answer, try calling or emailing the state medical cannabis board for further clarification.
 Some states are responsive, but others may not be so helpful.